-The neuromarketing takeaway is that framing will have a large impact on peoples behavior.
+The neuromarketing takeaway is that framing will greatly impact people’s behavior.
 And people are loss averse.

-You can implement this method by changing the language on your ads.
+Pro tip: You can implement this method by changing the language of your ads.
 If you can pose the outcome of not buying your product or service as a loss, then you can sell more.

 6. Brands can ensure their packaging is effective.